Lobz/facilitation/README.md

-# RubyLife
+# RcppLife
-A Ruby framework for species interaction IBMs
+A Rcpp framework for species interaction IBMs